 1. Popular Location and Accessibility to Public Transport

 People are willing to pay higher asking prices for a flat in an attractive location or with easy access to public transport.
 This is especially so for the latter since owning a car is very expensive in Singapore.

-Apartments that are near MRT stations or have many bus routes are an attractive prospect.
-The same goes for apartments that are near the CBD or town area.
+Apartments that are near MRT stations or have many bus routes are attractive prospects.
+The same goes for apartments that are near the CBD or city centre.

-Even though your flat may be older, this doesn’t necessarily mean that the value of your flat is lesser.
-A prospective buyer won’t offer as much if the flat is run-down, as they’ll have to pay for renovations or restorations later.
+Even though your HDB resale flat may be older, this doesn’t necessarily mean that its value is lower.
+A prospective buyer won’t offer as much if the HDB resale flat is run-down, as they’ll have to pay for renovations or restorations later.
 The same can be said of a flat that has extensive renovation work – if the buyer doesn’t like the renovations, they won’t offer much.

-In general, the larger the flat, the higher the expected asking price.
-Some flat types command a higher price due to their scarcity.
-One example is the maisonette, which is no longer being built.
+In general, the larger the HDB resale flat, the higher the expected asking purchase price.
+Some HDB flat types (e.g. maisonettes) command a higher price due to their scarcity.

-If you’d like to estimate the value of your property, a good way is by looking up the prices of other resale flats in your estate.
+If you’d like to estimate the value of your HDB resale flat, a good way is by looking up the prices of other HDB resale flats listings in your estate on PropertyGuru now.
 Check how much they have sold for.
 This way, you won’t undervalue it, but you also won’t inflate it to an unrealistic amount.

-Resale HDB home-seekers are often also the group who are unable or unwilling to wait out three to five years for a BTO.
-And within this group are buyers who are looking to move into their new home right away.
-For whatever the reasons, expediting the sales process may lead to the acceptance of a higher transaction price.
+Resale HDB flat buyers are often also the group who are unable or unwilling to wait out the approximate 3.5 years for a BTO flat.
+Within this group are buyers who are looking to move into their new home right away.
+For whatever reason, expediting the sales process may lead to the acceptance of a higher transaction price.